 By Artem Koval, Data Analytics and AI/ML Practice Lead, ClearScale

-From fraud detection and email filtering to self-driving cars and patient diagnosis, the potential applications of machine learning seem almost endless.
-But if you’re interested in deploying a machine learning (ML) application, where do you begin?
+From fraud detection and email filtering to self-driving cars and patient diagnosis, the potential use cases of machine learning seem almost endless.
+But if you want to deploy a machine learning (ML) application, where do you begin?
 Do you build it in-house or outsource it?
 What resources do you need?
 What platform should you build it on?

-Before making any big decisions regarding ML application definition, it’s important to understand what ML is and how it works.
+Before diving into the intricacies of ML applications, it’s crucial to grasp the fundamental concept of machine learning.
 While the definition may vary based on the source, machine learning is just what the name suggests.
 It’s the process of a machine learning something.

-In simple terms, data is fed into an algorithm.
-Every time the algorithm processes data, it learns from it and gets better at predicting an answer or solution.
-The output of an ML algorithm run on data is a model.
-The model represents what the ML algorithm learned, including any rules, numbers, or other algorithm-specific data structures required to make predictions.
+In layman’s terms, machine learning is an aspect of data science related to artificial intelligence (AI) that involves feeding data into an algorithm.
+With each iteration, the algorithm learns from the data, enhancing its ability to predict outcomes or solutions.
+The end product of an ML algorithm processing data is a model.
+This model encapsulates what the ML algorithm learned, including any rules, numerical values, or other algorithm-specific data structures necessary for making predictions.

 The ML Process